 Here are some examples:

-I love being able to look back at them.
+We love being able to look back at them.
 You can even print them through the app and have them mailed to you.
-Or, do what I do and add them into the general photo folders from your trip on your computer.
-When I create a vacation photo book I include them.
+Or, do what we do and add them into the general photo folders from your trip on your computer AND GET THEM PRINTED in photo books!
+When we create a vacation photo book we include them – so we highly encourage you do the same.

-An added bonus for me is they’re no fuss from an editing standpoint.
-I never edit them.
+An added bonus for me, especially, we never edit them.
 Ever.
-No post-processing lighting adjusts, no re-cropping.
-Nada.
+I don't do any post-processing on them or lighting adjusts, no re-cropping, etc. Nada.
 They forever remain AS SNAPPED.
+They're truly no fuss.
+All fun.

 Kerri and Chris of Passport Penguin wrote: